 # Context help

 When you enter the contextual help editor, a drawer slides out.
-When the component has no contextual help added, the drawer content looks as shown in the illustration below.
+If the component has no contextual help added, the drawer content looks like in the illustration below.

 <figure><img src="/files/ac002e6fd89fd2aae02ec7625c88ba2c44d7d68b" alt=""><figcaption><p align="center"><em><strong>Figure 2.</strong> Appearance of the editor drawer with no contextual help added</em></p></figcaption></figure>